Noyo Headlands Working Group

 Working For a Collaborative Coastal Future

-CA Coastal Commissioners
+Contacting the CA Coastal Commissioners:

 With the exception of the brilliant work and persistence of the City of Fort Bragg in building the Coastal Trail (Fort Bragg's biggest tourist attraction), coastal residents and visitors would have no access to the Ocean in Fort Bragg.
 As it is the gate to most of the headlands is still chained.